-There will come a day, perhaps sooner, perhaps later, when the man in the coffin will be me.
+There will come a day when the man in the coffin will be me.
 They say the dead don’t care, but I’m not dead yet, so as long as I’m still alive, I’d like to have some say in what goes on at my funeral.
 And, truth be told, I think the dead do care.
-Not that they will be privy to the details of what happens at their own funerals, but they still care about the world, about their family, about the church.
+Not that they will be privy to the details of what happens at their own funerals, but they still care about the world, their family, and the church.

 Because I do care now, and will care even after I’m with the Lord, here are some things I hope and pray are not said at my funeral.
 I care about those who will be there, about what they will hear.
 I want the truth to be spoken, the truth about sin, the truth about death, and, above all, the truth about the love of God in Jesus Christ.